ovesnel/HOLPRG-2002/_sources/tasks/task2/step3.rst.txt

 Step 3: Create Interfaces View
 ##############################

-Now that our application is ready, lets create a Django view for it.
+Now that our application is ready, let's create a Django view for it.
 The view, allows us to produce HTML code that will be presented to the user when they open the browser for our project.

-Lets start by modifying the ``views.py`` file inside ``interfaces`` and adding the following code:
+Let's start by modifying the ``views.py`` file inside ``interfaces`` and adding the following code:

 .. code-block:: python
     :caption: interfaces/views.py